asimpletune/acupuncturebyjewels/initial-consultation.md

 In other words, the client will get a nice clean site that she can update on her own with a blog and all her info, but I won't code it for scratch or handle IE issues.

 No idea how long it'll take.
 Honestly, it could be done in a day, but I'll probably just take my time, there's no rush.

+## Q/A

+What sections of your site do you think are most important?

+* First, I want them to book and appt. with me
+* Buy the yet to be released package
+* Image, and "About"
+* Info about what acupuncture actually is
+* What is different about Jewels' acupuncture
+  * Allergy elim
+  * NET (emotional)
+  * Acu + massage
+  * Detox cleans (retreats)
+  * etc...
+* Contact/hours